Helping Families With The Legal Side Of Adoption

 The state of Georgia does not require biological and adoptive parents to go through an agency to undergo the adoption process.
 If you want to adopt a child and know someone who is surrendering their parental rights, you can complete the process by mutual agreement.

-At the Atlanta, Georgia, law office of Jody A. Miller, we represent clients who wish to adopt a child when they know that the child is available for adoption and the biological parents have agreed to the process.
+At the Atlanta, Georgia, law office of Jody A. Miller, our family law attorneys represent clients who wish to adopt a child when they know that the child is available for adoption and the biological parents have agreed to the process.
 We draft and procure the surrender of parental rights documents; obtain any information regarding your home life, finances, criminal background checks, and any other required information (which might vary according to the judge assigned to the case); and file the paperwork with the court.
 We understand that adopting a child is an emotional time, which is why we work to make the process as seamless as possible.